-There are 31 species of snakes known to Big Bend National Park, including 4 species of rattlesnakes.
+There are 31 species of snakes found in Big Bend National Park, including 4 species of rattlesnakes.
 There are also three additional snakes listed as hypothetical (no confirmed sightings).
 After summer rains snakes may be more active.
-Keep in mind that all wildlife, including snakes are protected in the park.
-Please don't harm, handle, or otherwise disturb them.
+Keep in mind that all wildlife, including snakes, are protected in the park.
+Please don't harm, handle or otherwise disturb them.

 The red racer, or western coachwhip, is the most commonly seen snake in the park due to its bright reddish-pink color.
 It is often observed along park roads where it may stretch across an entire lane.

 Four species of rattlesnakes exist in the park.
 The western diamondback is the most common of these.
 Since some other rattlesnakes also have a diamond pattern, look for the pattern of same-sized alternating white and black rings on the snake’s tail.
 Black-tail rattlesnakes are common throughout the mountains and desert.
 They often have a green coloration, and the tail is solid black.
 Rock rattlesnakes rely upon protective coloration and seldom rattle unless provoked.
 Within the park you may see two color phases: a grayish phase in the low desert, where white and gray limestone predominates; and a maroon phase in the Chisos Mountains, where the igneous rocks are more reddish-brown.
 Mojave rattlesnakes are the least often encountered.
 Mojave rattlers may have a greenish tint and have an alternating pattern of wide white bands and narrow black bands on the tail.

 Bullsnakes are common parkwide and are large, heavy-bodied, flat-headed snakes.
 Their pattern is similar to that of a rattlesnake.
 The bullsnake hisses and shakes its tail when threatened, and when it does this in dry brush, the effect is very similar to that of a buzzing rattlesnake.